ST10446339/IMAD5112--ST10446339/README.md

+EXPLANATION OF THE APP
-However my code works but due to the issues of android it does not work
+ My code works but due to the issues of android it does not work
 * What went wrong:
 Execution failed for task ':app:checkDebugAarMetadata'.
 > A failure occurred while executing com.android.build.gradle.internal.tasks.CheckAarMetadataWorkAction